Omar7tech/Resturant_menu_advanced/README.md

-# Laravel Admin Dashboard with Product and Category Management
+# 🔵Laravel Admin Dashboard with Product and Category Management

 ## Overview
 This project is a comprehensive Laravel application designed to manage products, categories, and application-wide settings.
 The admin dashboard offers powerful tools to control various aspects of the application, including authentication, dynamic settings, and an intuitive interface powered by modern web development technologies.